 Though lying miles away from big oceans, Qinghai-Tibet Plateau is well-adorned by over 1500 amazing alpine lakes dotted across Tibet.
 These enchanting lakes and rivers make Tibet the most beautiful place on our planet.

-What makes Tibetan lakes so special is their unbelievable hues of water, dazzling with turquoise and sapphire colors.
-Besides, each lake is surrounded snow-capped towering mountains.
+What makes Tibetan lakes so special is their unbelievable hues of the water, dazzling with turquoise and sapphire colors.
+Besides, each lake is surrounded by snow-capped towering mountains.
 In Tibet, all mountains and lakes are believed to be holy and worshipped by Tibetans.